 If you are considering selling a home by owner or planning to list it with an agent, perhaps you’re not sure yet, either way – creating excellent curb appeal is imperative.

 “Curb Appeal” is real estate agent lingo for describing how your home looks upon first impression of a buyer as he drives up to the property.

 Every real estate agent, good or bad, will agree on one thing: curb appeal gets more potential buyers to your home and increases sale prices.
 First impressions go a long way and excellent curb appeal suggests a home has been cared for.
 Upping the curb appeal of your home doesn’t require a lot of money.
 Here are 6 Tips To Sell A Home By Owner: Curb Appeal Edition.
-Discover six ways to create excellent curb appeal in the Shoreline, WA area.
+Discover six ways to create excellent curb appeal in the Seattle, WA area.

 Tips To Sell A Home By Owner: Green the Grass

 A beautiful lawn is a charming feature in many Seattle homes.
 Of course, here in Lake Forest Park, many of us have more moss than grass in our lawns, but the idea is the same – an open green space for children to frolic, dogs to play, and for you to look upon while you sip your morning coffee.